 All I remember is being on the bus, getting sick into a bag.
 Yeah.
 That kind of sick.
 In retrospect, maybe it was my nerves.

 It was June, 2012.
 And I had just landed in Finland.
 We were traveling from Helsinki to Naantali, a beautiful town in the southwest area of the country.
-I was to be the keynote speaker at the Perkin Elmer annual newborn screening symposium.
+I was to be the keynote speaker at the Perkin Elmer (now Revvity) annual newborn screening symposium.

 I didn’t think about newborn screening when I was growing up.
 I knew that I had been diagnosed with PKU when I was nine days old, after my parents received that shocking phone call – there was an abnormal result on my newborn screening test.
 I knew the consequences of being undiagnosed, but I tried not to think about it.
 When I produced my first PKU film, I still only thought of PKU.
 I didn’t consider the impact newborn screening had on who I am and what I’ve accomplished in life.